onkura/probity-runtime-verification-studies/README.md

 - Can execution traces be used to systematically classify agent failures?
 - Do different model families exhibit stable behavioral failure signatures?
-- How often do agents reach correct outcomes through flawed reasoning processes?
+- How often do agents reach correct outcomes through flawed decision processes?
-- Can runtime verification identify intervention points before unsafe actions occur?
+- Can outcome-based evaluation misrepresent agent behavior in workflow settings?
+- What additional infrastructure is required to evaluate and govern agent decisions at runtime?

-The datasets released here are intended to support independent analysis of **agent behavior, failure signatures, and runtime decision verification.**
+The datasets released here are intended to support analysis of **agent behavior, failure signatures, and runtime decision evaluation** under controlled conditions.

 ---